InfoSecInnovations/concierge/GITHUB_COLLABORATOR_GUIDE.md

 #### Running the script

 - Make sure you're using the git branch you wish to release from.
+- Ensure gh, npm and docker are logged in.
 - Navigate to the `bun_installer` subdirectory.
 - Run `bun run publish.ts`.
 - Input the new version number for your release, make sure it's different from the current one to avoid any conflicts.